 I said to him.

 Straight away, by referring to love as ‘him’ gives Love masculinity.
 This was an interesting choice since Love has more feminine traits than masculine traits.
-However, by choosing Love to be male makes love seem quite harsh and less forgiving.
+However, choosing Love to be male makes love seem quite harsh and less forgiving.

 Hardy describes how both he and his lover knows more about love now than before ‘more of thee than then’ bringing around a sense of hindsight.
-He also makes clear that love blinds people’s judgement, ‘were weak in judgement’.
+He also makes clear that love blinds people’s judgment, ‘were weak in judgement’.
 This could suggest that when he was in love with Emma, he may have made mistakes that he regrets in hindsight and it is only now, when he has lost Emma and not in love, that he realizes his true mistakes.

 Hardy makes clear that love made their ‘heart abrim’, that he was full of love.
 But because of this, love, when gone, inflicted ‘on us thine agonies’.
 Without love, Hardy is deeply in pain.

 “Thou art not young, thou art not fair,

 No faery darts, no cherub air,

 Are thine; but features pitiless,